Top 10 Best Golang Web Frameworks in 2025

 Beego

-Here's a basic code example for creating a simple web server with Beego that responds to a GET request on the root path ("/"):
+Here’s a simple example of a Beego web server that responds to a GET request at the root path ("/"):

 package main